 Before you invest time and money in pursuing or defending a claim, it would be advisable to check the terms of your contract.
 It is worth bearing in mind the following points:

-- The contract does not have to be in writing to be binding
+- A contract does not have to be in writing to be binding

 However, the difficulty with a verbal contract (partial or otherwise), lies in proving the terms which have been agreed.